Hoshoyo/Light/README.md

 ```

-You can find more examples in the `examples` directory.
+You can find more examples in the `test` directory.

 ## Build